If you want to learn if home repairs are mandatory after a home inspection, you are in the right place!

-In this guide, I will go over…
+In this guide, you will learn:

-- Mandatory fixes by the seller
+- If fixes are mandatory by the seller

-- How home inspection contingencies work
+- How inspection contingencies work

 What Things Are Mandatory To Fix After A Home Inspection?

-However, the lender of the buyer may have certain standards for the house that must be met for the financing to go through — so unless the seller is willing to do it — the purchase may fall apart.
+So if the lender or insurance company isn't satisfied with the condition of the home, it may make certain repairs mandatory for the financing or insurance to go through.
+In this case, if the seller is unwilling to do the repairs — the purchase may fall apart.

 For example, for FHA financing to go through, there are certain standards that the home is in good enough condition to keep its occupants safe.